PHP is dead. Long live PHP.

 Team management

-Microservices are not a solution either
+Microservices are not a silver bullet

 Laravel and high availability